Etherdrake/PythonWeb3Sender/README.md

 What is this program?

-This is a very simple example of how to send a transaction from account A to B. If you change 'ftm' to a different RPC you can use this program on on other chains too like Ethereum and Binance Smart Chain.
+This is a very simple example of how to send a transaction from account A to B. If you change 'ftm' to a different RPC you can use this script on on other chains too like Ethereum and Binance Smart Chain.

 Why did you use the Fantom network?